Tottenham buckles again in familiar style, City jumps to 3rd

 Mourinho’s renowned pragmatism is well-received by supporters of his teams if it pays off.
 It feels like a wasted opportunity when it doesn’t.

+Mourinho’s team wasted two chances, in particular, to finish off Fulham as Son Heung-min struck a shot against the post when clean through and Moussa Sissoko was denied by a last-ditch tackle after a weaving run into the area.

+“We have lots of opportunities to kill off matches,” Mourinho said.
+“In other cases, especially away, we are winning but then don’t have that ambition to get the goal and kill the game.”

-Tottenham would have moved into third place with a win, but instead dropped to sixth place because Manchester City beat Brighton 1-0 in the day’s other game.
+Tottenham would have moved into third place with a win, but dropped to sixth place because Manchester City beat Brighton 1-0 thanks to Phil Foden’s individual goal in the day’s other game.

+City jumped to third instead, and is now four points behind the new leader — fierce rival Manchester United — with a game in hand.

-Phil Foden was the match-winner for City with a piece of skill followed by an unerring finish that capped a performance — delivered in front of England coach Gareth Southgate — which was the latest reminder of the 20-year-old midfielder’s massive talent.
+Foden was the match-winner for City with a piece of skill followed by an unerring finish that capped a performance — delivered in front of England coach Gareth Southgate — which was the latest reminder of the 20-year-old midfielder’s massive talent.

-City jumped to third place and is four points behind the new leader, archrival Manchester United, with a game in hand.
+It was his eighth goal in 22 appearances for City this season, a team-high five of those coming in the league.
+With four goals in his last six games, Foden has been City’s shining light of late after finally getting a run of games under manager Pep Guardiola.

+“He is a guy with a special instinct close to goal, not just with the left foot, but with the right foot,” Guardiola said.
+“He deserves to play.
+His standards are higher.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports